Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-The Nemo Astro Insulated strikes the ultimate middle ground among sleeping pads.
+The Nemo Astro Insulated strikes a sweet spot between lightweight backpacking pads and ultra heavy car camping pads.
 Itís warm, comfortable, durable, reasonably lightweight, and packs to a manageable size.

 The Astro Insulated falls into the synthetic insulated air core construction category.
 Its baffles are 2.5 inches high and have a thin layer of open cell polyurethance foam welded to the top inner surface.
 This foam helps to reduce air circulation, which in turn keeps you warmer.
 This pad is warmer than all of the self-inflating foam pads weíve tested and is plenty capable of all three-season activities.